Baltimore Car Accident Lawyers: Safety Tips for Memorial Day TravelMay 23, 2017

 - Buckle up!
 Always wear seatbelts.
 If you are traveling with children, make sure that they are wearing their seatbelts at all times.

 - Allow extra travel time.
-Assume there will be a lot of traffic over Memorial Day weekend.
+Assume the roads will be extremely busy over Memorial Day travel.
 Giving yourself extra time will avoid frustration and the temptation to speed.

 - Stay alert.
 Be aware of other drivers on the road.
 Drive defensively, using extra caution if there are hazardous weather conditions.